Old Village, Mount Pleasant

 The Old Village sits right on the Charleston harbor, with spectacular views of downtown Charleston and the Ravenel Bridge.
-Nestled quietly amid grand live oaks with a ‘Normal Rockwell-esque’ setting, it’s only a hop, skip and jump to the beautiful Sullivans Island and Shem Creek.
-The shops in the village have been preserved as well so you can still sit at the soda fountain and get a milk shake at the Pitt Street Pharmacy or eat a fine meal at The Post House restaurant.
+Nestled quietly amid grand live oaks with a ‘Normal Rockwell-esque’ setting, it’s only a hop, skip and jump to beautiful Sullivan’s Island and Shem Creek.

 The homes in The Old Village are sought after by locals and new arrivals alike, while many are passed down from generation to generation.
-You’ll find both historic homes and newer construction with prices ranging from $500,000 for a small home to $5,000,000 for a historic home with a deepwater dock on Charleston Harbor.
+You’ll find both historic homes and newer construction homes boasting plenty of charm.

 Meet a Mount Pleasant Expert:

 Specializes in: Walkable Communities, Second-Home Buyers